 The next important thing to be considered while buying the best slow cooker is its size.
-The size of the slow cooker should be enough to cook the adequate amount of food for all the family members.
+The size of the slow cooker should be enough to cook an adequate amount of food for all the family members.

-Sometimes the actual size of the cooking bowl does not match with the size of the cooker claimed on its box.
+Sometimes the actual size of the cooking bowl does not match the size of the cooker claimed on its box.
 In this situation, you may not be able to feed your entire family if you rely on the size announced by the manufacturer.